 The transactor serializes all transactions, and each transaction runs against a stable view of the database, and succeed or fail in their entirety.
 Transactions are not acknowledged until after they are logged in storage.
 Atomic read/modify/write operations can be performed by database functions, which run on the transactor within the transaction.
 Note that Datomic can provide ACID guarantees without utilizing read-transactions, nor read locks, due to the presentation to the query engine(s) of the database as an immutable value.

 Datomic is not a good fit if you need unlimited write scalability, or have data with a high update churn rate (e.g. counters).
-And, at present, Datomic does not have support for BLOBs.
+At present, Datomic does not have support for BLOBs.

 Because Datomic separates the handling of transaction processing and query/read, it can make independent choices for each facility.
 Transactions favor consistency over availability, and the loss of a transactor will require traditional failover approaches.
-Queries and reads, however, are serviced by the highly available, replicated and scalable infrastructure of DynamoDB.
-And, since the data segments stored by Datomic in Dynamo are immutable, they are always consistent.
+Queries and reads, however, are serviced by the independent and scalable Datomic Peers.
+And, since the data segments stored by Datomic in the storage service are immutable, they are always consistent.
 Thus, Datomic is well suited for applications that require write consistency and read scalability.

 The transactor does limit write scaling.
 However, compared to a typical database server, the transactor doesn’t have to handle all the other work normally done by a server (servicing queries and reads, locking, disk sync etc), and many workloads will be supported by this configuration.
 Datomic doesn’t target the very highest write volumes, as those workloads require different tradeoffs (one or more of: a loss of transactions, queries, or consistency, and/or the need to shard).